mloef/CodeSignal_Practice_Industry_Coding_Framework/practice_assessments/file_storage/level2.md

 ### Implementation Tips

-Read the question all the way through before you start coding, but implement the operations and complete the levels one by one, not all together, keeping in mind that you will need to refactor to support additional functionality.
-Please, do not change the existing method signatures.
+Read the entire question before coding.
+Implement the operations sequentially, starting with basic functions, and then adding additional features in subsequent levels.

 ## Task